discord-net/Discord.Net/README.md

 ### release/3.x
 This branch is what will be pushed to nuget, sometimes its not up to date as we wait for other features to be finished.

-### old/SlashCommandService
-This branch is on pause and does not work currently, There is a pull request open to implement a working version of a slash command service.
-It can be found [here](https://github.com/Discord-Net-Labs/Discord.Net-Labs/pull/52)

 ### feature/xyz
 These branches are features for new things, you are more than welcome to clone them and give feedback in the discord server or issues tab.